 Editor's note: This column was authored by Jake Grant.

 Jake Grant is the Outreach Director for the Coalition to Reduce Spending and an Advocate for Young Voices.
-He earned his BA in Political Science from San Diego State University in 2016.
-The views expressed are his own and do not necessarily represent the views of the Coalition to Reduce Spending.
+The views expressed are his own and do not necessarily represent the views of his employer.
+Follow him on Twitter @thejakegrant.